gbacon/gbacon.github.io/_posts/2007-02-25-my-first-monadic-program.md

 {% endhighlight %}

-The test goes just as you would describe it to someone else: parse the input to extract the components of the mulitiplication and then check whether the multiplication holds.
+The test goes just as you would describe it to someone else: parse the input to extract the multiplier, multiplicand, and product.
+Then check whether the operation holds.
 Simple.

+Fitting these puzzle pieces together also helped another concept click.
+I remember reading characterizations of being “inside the monad” and feeling mystified.
+Notice, for example, that `parseExpr` has type `String`&nbsp;→&nbsp;`Maybe (Int,Int,Int)`.
+That is, given a string, the result is either `Nothing` or `Just x`, where *x* is a 3-tuple.
+Another way to think about the latter case is `Just` with some `(Int,Int,Int)` *inside* it.

+Continuing the concept, consider how `parseExpr` is used in `check`.
+The result from `parseExpr` becomes on the next line an argument to `validProduct`.
+You might be tempted to object that the types don’t line up! `validProduct` wants a plain tuple, but `parseExpr` gives `Maybe (Int,Int,Int)`.

+For the program to typecheck, `result` must be a tuple with no wrapper.
+When “inside the monad,” you can directly access the value without having to explicitly unwrap it.

-You wonder, *‘But what about when the parse fails or when the statement is bogus?’* Those checks are still happening, but the `Maybe` monad and the do-notation syntactic sugar are performing those checks implicitly!
+You wonder, *‘But what about when the parse fails or when the statement is bogus?’* In addition to implicitly unwrapping, the `Maybe` monad and do-notation syntactic sugar are checking these cases too!
-“Control” (to borrow an imperative concept) reaches the `return p` line only if both the parse and `validProduct` succeed.
-Otherwise, `check` bails and returns `Nothing`.
+“Control” (to borrow an imperative concept) reaches the `return p` line only if both `parseExpr` and `validProduct` succeed.
+Otherwise, `check` bails where the failure occurs and returns `Nothing`.

 All that’s left to do is feed it input and sum the result.
 Note: it’s very s-l-o-w.